Micronutrient deficiencies: hidden hunger and its prevention in humanitarian crises

 Micronutrient supplementation

 The best-documented intervention for addressing micronutrient deficiencies in humanitarian contexts is the use of micronutrient supplements.
 Although the most common and well-known supplement is iron and folic acid for women and adolescent girls, in humanitarian contexts the use of multiple micronutrient supplements (MMS) is recommended.
-These include the recommended daily intake of at least 15 vitamins and minerals (Sadler et al., 2024)Sadler, K., James, P., & Mates, E. (2024).
-Multiple micronutrient supplements in humanitarian emergencies: A state of play report.
-Emergency Nutrition Network. https://www.ennonline.net/multiple-micronutrient-supplements-in-humanitarian-emergencies.
+These include the recommended daily dose of at least 15 vitamins and minerals (Sadler et al., 2024).

 There is much debate about the most recommended product for pregnant women.
 In this group, the benefits of MMS and iron supplements with or without folic acid are similar in terms of anaemia prevention, but MMS have better effects on intrauterine growth.
-This product, however, was not added to the WHO Model List of Essential Medicines until 2021.
-Although they are now commonly used in humanitarian contexts, many national guidelines still continue to recommend iron and folic acid supplements (Lelijveld et al., 2022)Lelijveld, N., Brennan, E., Wrottesley, S. V., Akwanyi, B., & James, P. T. (2022).
-Nutrition of women and adolescent girls in humanitarian contexts: Current state of play.
-Emergency Nutrition Network. https://www.ennonline.net/humanitariannutritionforwomen.
-Iron and folic acid supplements are also less expensive than MMS and are often produced within the country itself, making it possible to avoid the additional import costs of MMS.
+This product, however, was not added to the WHO model list of essential medicines until 2021.
+Although they are now commonly used in humanitarian contexts, many national guidelines continue to recommend iron and folic acid supplements (Lelijveld et al., 2022).
+Iron and folic acid supplements are also less expensive than MMS and are often produced within the country itself, which avoids the additional import costs of MMS.

 🧠 Let's pause and reflect